garbalau-github/Node.js-Routing/README.md

 3. http://127.0.0.1:3000/about

-If page does not exist you get a 404 page.
+if page does not exist you get a 404